cloudfoundry/disaster-recovery-acceptance-tests/README.md

   * `BOSH_CLIENT_SECRET` - BOSH Director password
   * `BOSH_CERT_PATH` - path to BOSH Director's CA cert
   * `BBR_BUILD_PATH` - path to BBR binary
+  * `DEFAULT_TIMEOUT_MINS` - timeout for commands run in the test.
+Defaults to 15 minutes.

 Currently it is recommended to have DRATS back up from and restore to the same environment.